MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters.md

 ## Lookup field column

-When you use the filter for a lookup column, you can select from a list of records rather manually type in the data.
-For example, on the **Account** lookup column you can select an acccout name from the list to filter by.
+When you filter on a lookup column, you can select from a list of records to filter by rather manually type in the data.
+For example, on the **Account** lookup column you can select an acccout name to filter by.

    > [!div class="mx-imgBorder"]
    > ![Lookup filtering](media/lookup-filter.png "Lookup filtering")